directvt/vtm/doc/architecture.md

 The vtm client side (desktop client) can operate in two modes, either in ANSI/VT mode (common terminal environment with plain text I/O), or in DirectVT/dtvt mode (vtm environment with binary I/O).

 The vtm server side (desktop server) is always operate in DirectVT mode.

+The DirectVT client-server channel can be wrapped in any transport layer protocol suitable for stdin/stdout transfer, such as SSH.

 ## DirectVT mode